A tabletop filled with pumpkins, bowls, and leaves

 Another way to do this is to use what’s readily available outside your own front door, like pinecones, leaves, and small branches or twigs.
 These make perfect table accents.
 You can even add your own personal touch with paint or glitter.
 All that’s left to dress up your table is an affordable Thanksgiving table runner for that extra touch.

-Next?
-Let’s add in some seasonal aromas — besides the food.
+Next, add in some seasonal aromas — besides the food.
 Grab a couple of autumn-scented candles for the finishing flair to set the mood.
 I love candles, don’t you?
-They’re the perfect way to fill the room with a scent you enjoy.
+They’re perfect for filling the room with a scent you enjoy.
 An autumn-scented candle is perfect for the season!

 Finally, consider an autumn or Thanksgiving wreath for your front door.
 Wreaths are a charming, simple way to decorate, and they give off those warm, inviting vibes that welcome your guests in.
 I usually save time and frustration and just buy mine.
 A fall wreath is totally cute and would make any front door ‘pop.’